syncfusion-content/blazor-docs/blazor/speeddial/radial-menu.md

 ---
 layout: post
-title: RadialMenu in Blazor SpeedDial Component | Syncfusion
+title: Radial Menu in Blazor SpeedDial Component | Syncfusion
-description: Checkout and learn about radial menu and its customization in Blazor SpeedDial component and much more.
+description: Checkout and learn about radial menu and its customizations in syncfusion Blazor SpeedDial component and much more.
 platform: Blazor
 control: SpeedDial
 documentation: ug